feliciavan/mqtt/README.md

   A -.-> |Subscribe BRE/calculateWinterSupplementOutput/| B
 ```

+This system consists of the Winter Supplement Web App (WSWA), an MQTT broker and the rules engine, where the engine is my main develop content.
 In the WSWA, users input their data, and click submit button.
 WSWA works as a MQTT client and publishes this message of user input to the MQTT broker.
 The topic of this MQTT message is `BRE/calculateWinterSupplementInput/`.
-My engine also works as a MQTT client and subscribe to this topic to receive this message.
-My engine then will process the data based on the rules of winter supplement.
-My engine publishes the calculated data to the topic `Subscribe BRE/calculateWinterSupplementOutput/`.
+The engine also works as a MQTT client and subscribes to this topic to receive this message.
+After receiving the message, the engine processes the data based on the rules of winter supplement.
+Then the engine publishes the calculated data to the topic `Subscribe BRE/calculateWinterSupplementOutput/`.
 And the WSWA subscribes to this topic to get the message.

-In order to develop the engine more conveniently, I made the mock version of the WSWA.
-It works as an MQTT client.
-Both my engine and the mock WSWA are running inside the Docker containers.
+> In order to develop the engine more conveniently, I made the mock version of the WSWA.
+The MQTT topics are different from the assignment-specified ones.
+Because the MQTT broker is the same to all developers, I don't want to mix my design with others.

+> In order to deploy and run the project more easily, both the engine and the mock WSWA run inside the Docker containers.

 ## How to run the Engine